 The Review Committee will visit the University together for two to three days during the regular teaching semester prior to preparing their report.
 While on campus the review team will consult widely with academic and administrative staff, students, administrators, alumni and external partners involved with the programs and activities of the unit under review.
-They should meet with the faculty individually and/or in groups, with staff independently as a group, with undergraduate students independently as a group, with the Executive Director of Library Services, the Registrar, the Dean and, where possible, with members of the University Management Group.
+They should meet with the faculty individually and/or in groups, with staff independently as a group, with undergraduate students independently as a group, with graduate students independently as a group, with the Executive Director of Library Services, the Registrar, the Dean and, where possible, FINAL NU-IOAP-2018.docx 11 with members of the University Management Group.
 In the case of professional programs, arrangements will be made for the External Review Committee to meet with employers and professional association representatives as appropriate.